-DOMESTIC VIOLENCE LAW FREQUENTLY ASKED QUESTIONS
+DOMESTIC VIOLENCE LAW FREQUENTLY ASKED QUESTIONS in California

 Domestic violence can happen to any person regardless of age, race or gender.
 While considered to be a common crime, the consequences of a domestic violence conviction are severe.
 The California District Attorney has a dedicated department whose sole purpose is to seek conviction, either felony or misdemeanor, in each case where charges have been filed — even when the accuser does not wish to prosecute.
 If you’ve been accused of domestic violence, you need a criminal defense attorney immediately.
 We have attorneys available to answer your questions and help you get past the crisis.